Good Eggs design system

 type-styles.png

-One of the biggest changes to come out of the brand refresh (IMO) was an updated color palette.
-The old Good Eggs loved a soft, natural color palette.
+A new color palette was where the brand refresh had the biggest impact.
+The old Good Eggs style loved a soft, natural color palette.
 The refresh introduced a broader range of colors with a philosophy of being more color-forward.
 I wanted the UI to respect the stylistic change and adopt the broader palette with intention and purpose.
-Along with a totally new palette the new branding had introduced the idea of ‘color pairs’ that I wanted to make use of within the UI.
+Along with a totally new palette the new brand aesthetic introduced the idea of ‘color pairs’ that I wanted to make intentional use of within the UI.

 Original color palette